MESGJanie/documentation/service/run/stop.md

 mesg-cli service stop SERVICE_ID
 ```

-This command will stop the docker container, unregister from the Network that your node is running this service.
+This command will stop the docker container and unregister from the Network that your node is running this service.

 You will **NOT** get your stake back immediately.
 You will get your remaining stake only after a delay.
 See [stake explanation](/service/run/README.md).